mokhtarabadi/meuse/docs/installation/git-http-backend/_index.md

 metadata:
   type: "shell"
   path: "/absolute/path/to/meuse/git-data/myindex.git"
-  target: "master"
+  target: "origin/master"
   url: "http://localhost:8180/myindex.git"
 ```

 Note the important settings:

 - `path`: Absolute path to the local git repository
 - `target`: For a non-bare repo, use "origin/master".
-For a bare repo use "master"
+(Bare repos are NOT supported with Meuse)
 - `url`: The HTTP URL of your git server (what Cargo clients will use)

 ### Starting Both Services